Tracking U.S. gaming legislation is a little like tracking weather fronts: it’s fast-moving, hyper-local, and the forecast changes daily.

 📊 Status: Failed

-📝 Summary: Minnesota lawmakers have failed to advance a mobile sports betting bill out of its initial committee, a major blow to legalization efforts.
+📝 Summary: Minnesota's House of Representatives and Senate have adjourned for this year’s regularly scheduled legislative session without passing a mobile sports betting bill.
+Minnesota lawmakers failed to advance out of its initial committee in February, a major blow to legalization efforts.

 Mississippi